 So what is a target platform?

-formation in and more.
+At its core, a target platform is a collection of plug-ins (aka bundles) that PDE can use to compile against, launch with, lookup information in and more.
 When developing a bundle it is almost guaranteed that you will depend on other bundles.
 While you can have the complete required set of bundles in your workspace, it clutters the navigator views and degrades performance.
 The target platform provides an easy way to manage the bundles you build against.

 The target platform is used for the following in PDE:

-1. Compile - Plug-ins in the workspace are built against the target platform so you do not have to have everything in your workspace
+- Compile - Plug-ins in the workspace are built against the target platform so you do not have to have everything in your workspace

-2. Launch - When using PDE's launchers you can choose the set of plug-ins you want to launch.
+- Launch - When using PDE's launchers you can choose the set of plug-ins you want to launch.
 By default the Eclipse Application Launcher will start with all plug-ins in the target, but will use workspace plug-ins instead when available

-3. Calculate Dependencies - PDE assists you in finding the plug-ins your plug-ins was include/require to compile correctly by looking at what is available in the target platform
+- Calculate Dependencies - PDE assists you in finding the plug-ins your plug-ins was include/require to compile correctly by looking at what is available in the target platform

 Where do I edit the target platform?